-If the rating of any investment drops during the course of time with which the County has placed an investment, the investment will be matured at the earliest possible convenience.
-If the rating of any security drops below the minimum acceptable rating for that security class, resulting in a split rating, the investment will be sold if no significant loss of principal is involved, or matured at the earliest possible convenience.
+If the rating of any security drops below the minimum acceptable rating for that security class, the investment will be sold if no significant loss of principal is involved or matured at the earliest possible convenience.
 These sales must be individually approved by the Treasurer-Tax Collector.
 A rating of "NR" by one rating service is not a split rating and does not bar the purchase of the security.